STORY / GAMEPLAY

-It is the sequel to 1985's Cauldron.
-The game continues from the same story as Cauldron, but this time the roles are reversed: the player takes the role of a pumpkin and has to defeat the witch.
-Oh yes, the evil witch wiped out all but one of the innocent pumpkins and brought evil and darkness to the enchanted wood.
-The game takes place in the witch's castle, where the pumpkin has to collect eight magical items to be able to defeat its nemesis.
-The magical items are: an axe, a shield, a cup, scissors, a crown, a book, and at last - a hairlock of the sleeping witch.
-Although the scenario is good, the game is extremely difficult to play!
-Controlling the pumpkin is difficult at first, as it has a very high bounce, the exact level of which can be toggled using the fire button of your joystick (or keys).
-Direction can only be changed when the ball is on the ground.
-Be careful not to hit any of the upcoming minions though which costs energy loss!
-More on that, enemies re-spawn quickly, so all you're doing is buying a little time to pass them.
-Others can't be shot, and must be passed by possessing the right object!
-Fortunately you may gain weaponry by landing into magic pools too.
-If you enjoyed Cauldron the first time around, you'll certainly enjoy Cauldron 2.
-It is well designed and puts the emphasis on fun and playability as long as you master the controls of course!
+Cauldron II is the sequel to 1985's Cauldron.
+The game continues from the same story as Cauldron, but this time the roles are reversed: the player takes the role of a pumpkin and must defeat the evil witch.
+Oh yes, the evil witch wiped out all but one of the innocent pumpkins and brought darkness to the enchanted forest.
+The game takes place inside the witch's castle, where the pumpkin must find and collect eight magical items to vanish its nemesis.
+The magical items you must find and gather is an axe, a shield, a cup, a pair of scissors, a crown, a book, and the hair-lock of the sleeping witch.
+Although the scenario sounds good the game is extremely tough to play!
+Controlling the pumpkin is tricky at first as it acts like a loose basketball with very high bouncing, the exact level of which can be toggled using the fire button of your joystick (or keys).
+The direction can only be changed when the ball is on the ground.
+Be careful not to hit any of the upcoming minions that will cost energy!
+More on that, the enemies re-spawn quickly so all you'll be doing is to pass through them.
+Other enemies cannot be shot and must be passed by having the right object!
+Fortunately you may gain some weaponry by landing into magic pools.
+If you enjoyed Cauldron the first time around, you'll certainly like Cauldron 2.
+It's a cool game that puts emphasis on fun as long as you master the controls!